 Energy levels can seriously drop with age, too.
 (Remember the good old days when you’d think nothing of dancing all night and still be able to race around the next day?)
 Unfortunately, it’s easy to get out of the habit of exercising, and the less active you are, the less you feel like doing… before you know it your joints are getting stiff and you’re making that ‘oooph’ noise as you get up out of your armchair.
 (Seriously, where does that noise come from?!)

 Don’t worry, though, becoming tired and creaky is not an inevitable part of the ageing process.
 Sure, your joints and ligaments experience wear and tear, but staying active and eating a healthy balanced diet plus exercise, can help delay many of the physical and even mental signs of ageing.
 Good nutrition will help you to be more active and being active, will support your joints, ligaments and boost your energy levels so you’ll feel more inclined to hit the gym or go to that exercise class you’ve been meaning to try for ages.

 Taking a nutritional supplement can help, too.
-Cod liver oil, for example, is an important source of omega-3 oils, with EPA and DHA which have been shown to support cardiovascular health as well as DHA helping keep your brain active.
+Cod liver oil, for example, is an important source of omega-3 oils, with EPA and DHA which have been shown to support cardiovascular health as well as DHA that supports your brain function.
 Certain vitamins and minerals can help you stay more active, too.

 Glucosamine, for example – a naturally occurring compound found in the fluid around our joints that can also be sourced from shellfish

 A few simple changes that mean you’re more likely to get your trainers on in the first place – and the more active you are, the younger you’ll feel.
 The armchair can wait.